VxTi/cstride/README.md

-# Stride Language Compiler and Editor
+## Stride Language Compiler and Editor

-This project implements a basic compiler for the Stride programming language, along with a web-based code editor featuring syntax highlighting.
+This project implements a compiler for the Stride programming language, along with a web-based code editor featuring syntax highlighting.

+Stride is a statically typed, JIT-compiled language using the LLVM compiler toolchain.
+Currently, it only supports primitive types, though support for structs, classes, and generics is planned.

+Structs are already partially implemented, though member access is not yet implemented.

-## Project Structure
+### Project Structure

 ```
 cstride/